Estimated read time: 5 minutes

 More responsive websites improve usability and readability on smartphones and other devices, so there’s a direct correlation between responsive design and user experience.
 A responsive website can seamlessly adapt to the various devices that consumers use to access it.

-Considering the rising numbers of users accessing websites from smartphones and tablets, as well as the mobile-first index we mentioned earlier, any web design strategy in 2022 must have responsiveness at its core.
-Neglecting this concept is likely to lead to impaired campaign performance and a decrease in sales.
+Considering the rising numbers of users accessing websites from smartphones and tablets and the mobile-first index we mentioned earlier, any web design strategy in 2023 must have responsiveness at its core.
+Neglecting this concept will likely lead to impaired campaign performance and decreased sales.

 How to Make Your Website Responsive